kdeyev/rpc-web-channel/examples/react-froms-client/README.md

       }
 ~~~~

-The current PRC method can be chosen using the Selector buttons.
+The current RPC method can be chosen using the Selector buttons.
 A react form will be automatically generated for a current PRC method:

 ![Demo](doc/form.png)